 - In The Rock, we see what VX2 does to bare skin.
 One thing that's not addressed is how atropine can counter a blister agent. note

-- This trope shows up repeatedly in The Three Stooges episodes.
+- This trope shows up repeatedly in The Three Stooges shorts.

 - The Dark Knight: When the commissioner's poisoned highball glass gets knocked over it starts eating a hole through his desk.